nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Creating StaffFind command**

-2. If the input data exist, a StaffFind Command object is created
+2. If the input data exist, a StaffFindCommand object is created
-3. The StaffFind Command object is returned to `StaffInstance.run()`
+3. The StaffFindCommand object is returned to `StaffInstance.run()`

 **Finding relevant Staff Objects**

-4. StaffInstance then executes the StaffList Command object to begin the process of finding and displaying relevant Staff objects.
+4. StaffInstance then executes the StaffFindCommand object to begin the process of finding and displaying relevant Staff objects.
 5. `StaffFind.execute()` will call the function `StaffList.find()`
 6. `StaffList.find()` will iterate through the objects in ArrayList<Staff> StaffList.
 7. `StaffList.find()` will utilise a search function in StaffList to find any Staff Objects that matches the given keyword by the user.